biocommons/biocommons.github.io/docs/contributing/source-code.md

 # Source Code Management

+## Issues

+- Features: Imperative, like "Enable federated network data sources"
+- Bugs: Statement, like "Federated data sources crash with nematode sequences"

 ## Permissions

-- All biocommons repos are managed by a single [`@biocommons/maintainers`](https://github.com/orgs/biocommons/teams/maintainers) team.
 - All repos have branch protections on the main branch.
+- All repos are managed by a single [`@biocommons/maintainers`](https://github.com/orgs/biocommons/teams/maintainers) team.

 ## Coding and committing